MicrosoftDocs/architecture-center/docs/hybrid/azure-files-private.md

 12. **Azure Files private DNS zone** -  A private DNS zone created from Azure to provide private name resolution for Azure Files.

 13. **Azure Backup** - An Azure file share backup that uses file share snapshots to provide a cloud-based backup solution.
-For considerations, see [Data loss and Backup](#data-loss-and-backup).
+For considerations, see [Data loss and backup](#data-loss-and-backup).

 ## Traffic flows